CS262-TeamD/CleaningCrew/README.md

 # The Vision
-To establish a mobile-friendly user database for the Building Services Office and Campus Properties, eliminating the need for paper housekeeping logs, contact lists, etc. while providing instant access to information such as time-off requests, building maps, and a connection to needed information for both student workers and supervisors.
+To establish a mobile-friendly user database for the Building Services Office and Campus Properties, eliminating the need for paper housekeeping logs, contact lists, etc. while providing instant access to information such as time-off requests and a connection to needed information for both student workers and supervisors.
-# The Needs
+# The Details
-- Building maps with room numbers
-- Ability to add info/write on the maps would help but is not a necessity
-- Contact Info
-- Name, phone, email, work area and hours
-- Housekeeping Logs
-- Check box
-- Store for 3 months then wipe
-- Auto update/link with calendar
-- Ability to leave notes (worker -> supervisor; supervisor -> worker; worker <--> worker)
-- Leave photos in notes
-- Interactive calendar for time off requests, start working time updates
-- Ability for workers to request a day off on the calendar with a pending, approved, or denied option for the supervisor.
-- Ability for supervisor to invite/uninvite workers and other supervisors.
-### List of Buildings/Work Areas
-- LLC
-- MP/CS
-- Service Bldg
-- 1310 Lake
-- 2041 Raybrook
-- Waltman Lake
-- 106 Division
-- Window Crew
+Employees can log in and see, in a simple bulleted list, all their cleaning assignments by room numbers, and check them off as they're completed.
+Employees and supervisors should both be able to leave comments attached to rooms that are visible between other employees and supervisors alike.
+Employees can easily and sraightforwardly request time off to their supervisor.
+Supervisors see a list of rooms that need cleaning, as well as a list of their available employees.
+Supervisors can delegate cleaning assignments to employees, write and view comments, and check if cleaning has been done.
+Supervisors can either approve, revise, or decline time-off and shift change requests from employees.
+Supervisors can also view their employees' contact information.
+Extended 'stretch' goals include having the directory of buildings and rooms visible and searchable on a map of campus, having the ability to leave photos in room comments, and linking an interactive calednar to time off request and shift alerts.